Best Power Steering Fluids: Great Choices for Operation and Protection

 A: Less than $15: Containers of 8- and 12-ounce power steering fluid are typically sold for under $15.
 OEM fluids are going to be at the higher end of the range, while third-party fluids will be closer to $5 (depending on size).
 These smaller containers are good for topping off your power steering fluid.

 More than $15: The higher price range of power steering fluid will typically be for full-gallon containers and packs of 12-ounce containers.
 While steering wheel fluid cost will depend on brand and quantity, you'll save money on overall dollars-per-ounce when buying in bulk.
 Also, if you're flushing the entire system, you'll need a higher quantity of fluid to refill it.

 Q: What does flushing the power steering mean?

 A: The term “flush” means removing all the fluid that is currently in the system and then replacing it with new power steering fluid.

 Q: Can I just top off my power steering fluid?

 A: Generally speaking, yes.
 Keep in mind, though, that you shouldn’t be losing power steering fluid too quickly.
 If you need to top off your system often, there may be a leak.
 Also, overfilling the system can cause leaks.

-Q: Do I have to use factory power steering fluid?
+Q: Do I have to use a factory power steering fluid?

 Q: How do I check my power steering fluid?

-A: Some power steering fluid reservoirs are clear, so you can check the power steering fluid level visually.
+A: Some power steering fluid reservoirs are clear, so you can visually check the power steering fluid level.
 Others come with a dipstick to check the levels.